Christendom and the Monarchies

 The Old Testament repeatedly shows rulers judged by fidelity or infidelity to God's law.[1]
 In the New Testament, kings and governors are summoned to repentance, and peoples are called to discipleship.[2]

 The baptism of Clovis and later Christian rulers marked turning points in social life.
 Pagan structures were gradually corrected, legal practices were reshaped, and Christian worship gained public centrality.
-Progress was uneven, but direction was clear: law moved toward Christ rather than away from Him.
+Progress was uneven, but the direction was clear: law moved toward Christ rather than away from Him.

 Present confusion includes both the claims of the Vatican II antichurch and the claims of secular political power.

-- Vatican II structures normalize religious pluralism in ways that weaken Catholic claims about the one true Church.
+- Vatican II structures normalize religious pluralism in ways that weaken Catholic claims about the one true Church

-- Civil powers then use this confusion to silence explicit Catholic moral teaching.
+- civil powers then use this confusion to silence explicit Catholic moral teaching

-- False traditionalist groups often speak strongly about culture while avoiding full rupture with false authority.
+- false traditionalist groups often speak strongly about culture while avoiding full rupture with false authority

 This contradiction leaves souls unformed.